 A magnificent two-storey home, with a fabulous New York feel… But it’s not in Manhattan, it’s in Hamilton.
-We talked with interior designer Emma and builder Jeff about the inspiration, challenges and rewards of bringing a taste of the Big Apple to the Waikato.
+We talked with interior designer Emma and Design Builders Waikato owner Jeff about the inspiration, challenges and rewards of bringing a taste of the Big Apple to the Waikato.

 Emma, why ‘New York’?

 With every showhome, we want to an element of ‘something different’.
 With this one, you walk into that house and you see the view.
 It comes at you, in through those beautiful double-height windows.
 We haven’t seen this idea in many homes, particularly in New Zealand.
 These types of windows are a real New York-styled feature, but feel very much at home here.
 There’s also the beauty of the recycled raw brick from Christchurch, which adds to that loft vibe.
 I felt the home has quite a masculine feel, but the section softens that masculinity – the river views and a lot of greenery.